 Traveling westward from the Mississippi River to the Minnesota River Valley the topography changes from bluffs, to rolling hills, to flat expanses of land.
-The change marks the boundary between an older, erosional landscape to one that has been recently glaciated (~14,000 years ago).
-The underlying Paleozoic-aged bedrock extends to Mankato but is buried deeply by glacial sediment.
+The change marks the boundary between an older, erosional landscape to one that is covered by thick glacial sediment.
+The same underlying Paleozoic-aged bedrock formations found within the Paleozoic Plateau extend to Mankato, but the thickness of glacial sediment is generally 50 feet or greater.

-Near surface occurrences of silica sand are limited to a section of the Minnesota River Valley stretching from Mankato area to the Twin Cities.
+The only exposures of near surface occurrences of silica sand are limited to a relatively thin ribbon along the Minnesota River Valley stretching from the Mankato area to the Twin Cities.
 The mile-wide valley was carved by Glacial River Warren, one of the largest glacial meltwater channels in Minnesota.
 As it drained Glacial Lake Agassiz, River Warren's fast moving water scoured the valley removing thick sequences of glacial sediment and bedrock.
 As a result, silica sand resources are relatively accessible beneath the old river terrace deposits that lay between the modern day Minnesota River floodplain alluvium and the bluffs composed of glacial materials.
 The Minnesota River Valley and portions of Twin Cities metropolitan area have historically and continue to host large-scale silica sand mining.